Skip to Content

 • 3-Day Pass $20

-There are a few free trams in Vegas that can save you some steps and are detailed below:
+There are a couple of free trams in Vegas that can save you some steps and are detailed below:

 The first is a tram that runs from Excalibur to Luxor to Mandalay Bay at the south end of the strip on an elevated track.